 If you’ve ever read the Bible, you’ve likely noticed a few references to Hyssop.
 Scholars aren’t quite sure the exact plant the book refers to.
 But many other ancient cultures have used Hyssopus officinalis as both a physical and symbolic purgative and purification tool.
 It remains a strong symbol of restoration and even devotion to this day thanks to its Biblical associations.
-Here we’ll take you through everything you need to know about Hyssop flower meaning and symbolism, their history and origins, uses and benefits, and best gifting occasions today.
+Here we’ll take you through everything you need to know about Hyssop flower meaning and symbolism, their history and origins, uses and benefits, and the best gifting occasions today.

 - Hyssop Flower Meaning & Symbolism – the Essentials

 - Uses and Benefits of Hyssop Flowers

 - The Meaning, Symbolism, and Cultural Significance of Hyssop Flowers